Reduce the cost of energy in Alaska.

 Target #1: Circuit Rider assistance is provided to eligible communities.

-Analysis of results and challenges: AEA’s Circuit Rider program provides eligible communities with technical assistance to improve the efficiency, safety, and reliability of their energy infrastructure and helps reduce the risk and severity of emergency conditions.
-In FY2019, Circuit Rider provided assistance to 69 communities.
+Analysis of results and challenges: The Alaska Energy Authority's (AEA) Circuit Rider program provides eligible communities with technical assistance to improve the efficiency, safety, and reliability of their energy infrastructure and helps reduce the risk and severity of emergency conditions.
+In FY2020, the Circuit Rider program provided assistance to 109 communities.

 Target #2: Restore power to communities experiencing electrical emergencies within 48 hours.

-Analysis of results and challenges: AEA’s Electrical Emergency Assistance service delivers on-call emergency response to electrical emergencies in eligible rural utilities that present an imminent danger to life or a likelihood of significant disruption of electrical service.
+Analysis of results and challenges: The Alaska Energy Authority's (AEA) Electrical Emergency Assistance service delivers on-call emergency response to electrical emergencies in eligible rural utilities that present an imminent danger to life or a likelihood of significant disruption of electrical service.

 Establishing good communication pathways with the utilities and Alaska Emergency Management is key to reducing the time needed to respond and restore power.